aws-samples/video-semantic-search-with-aws-ai-ml-services/README.md

 ### Email Domain Restriction

 The application supports restricting user registration to specific email domains.
 This is configured through the `AllowedEmailDomains` parameter in the CloudFormation template.
-By default, it allows "amazon.com" and "example.com" domains.
+By default, it allows "amazon.com" domain.

 To modify the allowed domains: